ericmjl/art-of-effective-scientific-communication/slides.md

 - Time: reviewers (especially) will be busy.
 - Details: nobody but you knows best what you've done.

-## the artful principle (redux)
+## the artful principle

 How do I phrase my idea, such that:

-1. it and nothing more is sufficient for my audience to know what I'm saying, and that
+- it and nothing more is sufficient for my audience to know what I'm saying, and that
-1. it and nothing less is necessary for my audience to know what I'm saying?
+- it and nothing less is necessary for my audience to know what I'm saying?
-1.

 ## example

+Does this look impressive?

+![All four figures from my first set of submissions to Nature, Science and eLife.]

 # contact